hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

     $ python test.py -i

-The roundtrip test will generate a new NWB file with the name ``test_<CLASS_NAME>.nwb`` where ``CLASS_NAME`` is the class name of the :py:class:`~hdmf.form.container.Container` class you are roundtripping.
-The test will write an NWB file with an instance of the container to disk, read this instance back in, and compare it to the instance that was used for writing to disk.
-Once the test is complete, the NWB file will be deleted.
+The roundtrip test will generate a new HDMF file with the name ``test_<CLASS_NAME>.h5`` where ``CLASS_NAME`` is the class name of the :py:class:`~hdmf..container.Container` class you are roundtripping.
+The test will write an HDMF file with an instance of the container to disk, read this instance back in, and compare it to the instance that was used for writing to disk.
+Once the test is complete, the HDMF file will be deleted.
-You can keep the NWB file around after the test completes by setting the environment variable ``CLEAN_NWB`` to ``0``, ``false``, ``False``, or ``FALSE``.
-Setting ``CLEAN_NWB`` to any value not listed here will cause the roundtrip NWB file to be deleted once the test has completed
+You can keep the HDMF file around after the test completes by setting the environment variable ``CLEAN_HDMF`` to ``0``, ``false``, ``False``, or ``FALSE``.
+Setting ``CLEAN_HDMF`` to any value not listed here will cause the roundtrip HDMF file to be deleted once the test has completed

 Before writing tests, we also suggest you familiarize yourself with the :ref:`software architecture <software-architecture>` of HDMF.